🔥 BitDegree partnered with Ogvio - a free international money transfer service! Sign up now & grab Rewards! 🎁

 Visit site Read review

-Table: Remitly company info
+Table: Remitly features

 This platform could be the best way to send money to China (and receive it) for those who'd rather use local payment methods.
 On Remitly, you'll find support for Weixin, UnionPay, and Alipay - three of the most popular third-party payment services and digital wallets in China.

 The payment speed will depend on your chosen delivery type.
 You can pick between Economy or Express: the first one takes up to a few business days but costs less, while the latter is pricier but arrives much faster.
-And if your payment gets held up, you can request a 100% refund on your fees!
+And if your payment gets held up, you can request a 100% refund on your fees.

 Best way to send money to China: a screenshot of Remitly features.